 A portion of each executive officer's total compensation is in the form of base salary.
-This is a fixed cash payment, expressed as an annualized salary.
-The salary component was designed to provide the executive officers with consistent income and to attract and retain talented and experienced executives capable of managing our operations and strategic growth.
+This is a fixed cash amount, expressed as an annualized salary.
+The salary component is designed to provide the executive officers with consistent income and to attract and retain talented and experienced executives capable of managing our operations and strategic growth.
 In alignment with our compensation philosophy, the Compensation Committee believes having base salary levels that position us appropriately relative to the market and reflect the performance and level of responsibility of each executive officer is key to providing a competitive total compensation package.
 Annually, the performance of each executive officer, including the NEOs, is reviewed by the Compensation Committee using information and evaluations provided by the Chief Executive Officer, taking into account our operating and financial results for the year, an assessment of the contribution of each executive officer to such results, the achievement of our strategic growth and any changes in the role and responsibility of an executive officer.
 In addition, the Compensation Committee considers the results of the benchmarking study and the market competitiveness of each NEO's base salary to determine appropriate merit- and market-based increases to each executive's base salary.
-In fiscal 2022, some of the NEOs received merit-based increases to base salary as noted in the chart below.
-In addition as part of the post-acquistion compensation structure, the Compensation Committee intentionally began a shift to lower initial base salaries for our new executive officers including new NEOs, relative to their predecessors, reinforcing the strong tie to long-term shareholder interests and more risk and performance-based compensation.
+The NEOs did not receive any increase to base salary in fiscal 2023 from fiscal 2022 as noted in the chart below, except Mr. Wehner, who received a market-based increase for his role as the Company's Chief Operating Officer.

-Name New Base Previous Base Percentage Increase
+Name New Base (Fiscal 2023) Previous Base (Fiscal 2022) Percentage Increase

-Kevin M. Sheehan(1) \$850,000 \$780,000 9.0%

-Chris Morris(2) \$750,000

-Michael Quartieri(3) \$530,000 \$500,000 6.0%

-John B. Mulleady(3) \$452,750 \$425,000 6.5%

-Antonio Bautista \$427,000 \$420,000 1.7%
+Chris Morris \$ 750,000 \$ 750,000 - %

+Michael Quartieri \$ 530,000 \$ 530,000 - %

+John B. Mulleady \$ 452,750 \$ 452,750 - %

+Megan Tobin \$ 375,000 \$ - %

-Tony Wehner \$400,000
+Tony Wehner \$ 450,000 \$ 400,000 12.5 %